Inflatable SUP or a Hard shell SUP?

 Which board shape suits you?

-Wider, shorter, stable — best for learning, casual paddles and family days.
+Wider, shorter and stable — best for learning, casual paddles, beach days and family use.

 Shop All-round Paddleboards

-More rocker and manoeuvrability — the board turns better and fits into waves.
+More rocker and manoeuvrability — the board turns better and fits into waves more naturally.

 Shop Surfing SUPs

-Narrower and faster — brilliant when your technique is ready for it.
+Narrower, faster and more efficient — brilliant when your technique is ready for it.

 Shop Race Paddleboards